causalabs/causadb-docs/docs/guide/installation.md

 ## CLI/Python interface

 CausaDB is managed through a CLI tool that can be installed through pip.
 We also provide Python, Node.js, and REST API interfaces.
-The CLI tool is bundled with the Python interface, but should be installed regardless of whether you want to use the Python interface.
+The CLI tool is bundled with the Python interface, so should be installed regardless of whether you want to use the Python interface.

 ### Installing the CLI/Python interface